equinor/ert/docs/reference/configuration/keywords.rst

         This is the name of a schedule prediction file.
 It can contain %d to get different files for different members.
 Observe that the ECLIPSE datafile should include only one schedule file, even if you are doing predictions.

+.. _license_path:
+.. topic:: LICENSE_PATH

+    A path where ert-licenses to e.g. RMS are stored.

 Keywords related to running the forward model